microsoft/Olive/docs/source/getstarted/installation.md

 public versions of onnxruntime can also be installed as extra dependencies during olive installation.

 ## Install with pip
-Olive will be available for installation from PyPI soon.
+Olive is available for installation from PyPI.
 ```
 pip install olive-ai
 ```